Wohlstand/OPL3BankEditor/README.md

 * Creative Music Format (.CMF)

 ## Comming soon
-* .ADLRAW - bank format created by Bisquit - author of ADLMIDI utiltiy
 * Own bank format which supports all parameters provided by editor, and also implement support for GS and XG standard into ADLMIDI

 ## Download